-tances between points in high dimensions.
+The second strange fact we will consider has to do with the distances between points in high dimensions.
 We start by considering random points in one dimension.
 That is, we generate a fake data set consisting of 100 random points between zero and one.
 We can do the same in two dimensions and in three dimensions.
 See Figure 2.19 for data distributed uniformly on the unit hypercube in different dimensions.

 Now, pick two of these points at random and compute the distance between them.
 Repeat this process for all pairs of points and average the results.
-For the data shown in Figure 2.19, the average distance between points in one dimension is TODO; in two dimensions is TODO; and in three dimensions is TODO.
+For the data shown in Figure 2.19, the average distance between points in one dimension is about 0.346; in two dimensions is about 0.518; and in three dimensions is 0.615.
+The fact that these increase as the dimension increases is not surprising.
+The furthest two points can be in a 1-dimensional hypercube (line) is 1; the furthest in a 2-dimensional hypercube (square) is $\sqrt{2}$ (opposite corners); the furthest in a 3-d hypercube is $\sqrt{3}$ and so on.
+In general, the furthest two points in a D-dimensional hypercube will be $\sqrt{D}$ .

-You can actually compute these value analytically.
+You can actually compute these values analytically.
 Write $Uni_D$ for the uniform distribution in D dimensions.
 The quantity we are interested in computing is:

-We can actually compute this in closed form (see Exercise ?? for a bit of calculus refresher) and arrive at avgDist(D) = TODO.
-Consider what happens as $D \rightarrow \infty$ .
-As D grows, the average distance between points in D dimensions goes to 1!
-In other words, all distances become about the same in high dimensions.
+We can actually compute this in closed form (see Exercise ?? for a bit of calculus refresher) and arrive at $avgDist(D) = \sqrt{D}/3$ .
+Because we know that the maximum distance between two points grows like $\sqrt{D}$ , this says that the ratio between average distance and maximum distance converges to 1/3.